ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ## Choosing the IP ranges for MetalLB

 You have to choose an IP range on the external network your K3s cluster is connected to.
 This IP range should leave out the IPs already used by the K3s nodes themselves, helping you in keeping the nodes differentiated from the services deployed in them.

-In this chapter, the chosen IP subrange "reserved" for MetalLB is `10.7.0.0-10.7.0.20`.
-Notice that it only has twenty one IPs, enough for the small number of apps or services that are going to be exposed with external IPs in later chapters of this guide.
+In this chapter, the chosen IP subrange "reserved" for MetalLB is `10.7.0.1-10.7.0.20`.
+It only has twenty IPs, and you may be wondering why so few.
+The reason is that this guide will show you how to access the services you deploy not by assigning them a specific IP, but through the Traefik ingress service already running in your K3s cluster.
+The main exception to this is the Traefik service itself, which needs its own external IP to be reachable to do its job.
+In general, you either expose services directly through an external IP assigned by the load balancer or make them reachable through the ingress service, **never in both ways at the same time**.

 > [!IMPORTANT]
-> **The bigger the range, the greater the risk of having IP conflicts**\
+> **The bigger the reserved IP range, the greater the risk of having IP conflicts**\
 > In a private network where IPs are dynamically assigned to devices, you want to keep the MetalLB IP range as small as possible to reduce the chance of IP conflicts.

+Also notice that the IP range starts with the `10.7.0.1` address rather than with the `10.7.0.0` one.
+Although `10.7.0.0` is a perfectly valid IP for a device within the `10.0.0.0/8` network, I had connectivity issues that went away when I used the next IP `10.7.0.1`.
+I suspect this may be an issue in my current router, which could be considering any IP ending in `.0` only as an address identifying a network and not some device.
+Be aware of this issue if you face connectivity issues when using IPs ending in `.0`, your router or access point may not be able to handle them properly.

-Also bear in mind that MetalLB links IPs to services.
+On the other hand, know that MetalLB links IPs to services.
 When MetalLB moves a service from one node to another, the IP sticks to the service.
 Any IP within the ranges managed by MetalLB can jump from node to node of your cluster as seen fit by the load balancer.

 ## Deploying MetalLB on your K3s cluster

-Next, I'll show you how to deploy MetalLB using `kubectl` and [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/). **Kustomize** is the official Kubernetes tool for customizing resource configuration without using templates or other techniques as is done with tools such as Helm.
-Kustomize is already integrated in the `kubectl` command, so you don't need to install anything else in your client system.
+Next, see how to deploy MetalLB using `kubectl` and [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/). **Kustomize** is the official Kubernetes tool for customizing resource configuration without using templates or other techniques as is done with tools such as Helm.
+Kustomize is already integrated in the `kubectl` command, so you do not need to install anything else in your client system.

 ### Preparing the Kustomize folder structure

 It is better to treat each deployment as an independent project with its own folder structure.
-On this regard, there is the _overlay_ model [shown in the official introduction to Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays), but also I found [another one in this "best practices" article](https://www.openanalytics.eu/blog/2021/02/23/kustomize-best-practices/) meant for a repository-based organization of Kustomize projects.
-I'll base the folder structures for the Kustomize projects you'll see in this and upcoming chapters on what is indicated in the "best practices" article.
+On this regard, there is the _overlay_ model [shown in the official introduction to Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays), but I also found [another one in this "best practices" article](https://www.openanalytics.eu/blog/2021/02/23/kustomize-best-practices/) meant for a repository-based organization of Kustomize projects.
+I will base the folder structures for the Kustomize projects shown in this and upcoming chapters on what is indicated in the "best practices" article.

 Therefore, begin by creating a folder structure for your MetalLB deployment files as follows: